Vegan Collard Greens in white bowl with gold fork

 And if by chance they’re not on the menu…RUN!
 These Easy Vegan Collard Greens are everything you’ve been wanting in a traditional batch of greens.
 Tender, smoky and flavorful!

 The problem with most traditional collard green recipes is that they typically involve the addition of meat.
-It’s not uncommon for recipes to include a smoked turkey leg for a little added flavor.
+It’s not uncommon for recipes to include a smoked turkey leg or ham hock for added flavor.

 Well, obviously that’s not gonna fly around here!
 Lucky for us, there are other ways to make tasty greens without animal products.